keithvanAntwerp/data-engineering-projects/boilerplate.md

-## NMS
+## NMSCE: Neuro, Musculo, Skeleto-Connectio, Enviro

-The primary function of the nervous system is the coordination of muscle tissue based on the real-time processing of sensory data to achieve a range of "goals" from homeostatic regulation to predicting the trajectory of material bodies.
+The primary function of the nervous system is to move the body by coordinating the activation of muscle tissue based on the real-time processing of sensory data to achieve "goals" ranging from homeostatic regulation to predicting the trajectory of material systems or economic markets.

-+ Nervous System: sensorimotor-multitask integrator

-+ Musculo

-+ Skeletal
+## Science and Machine Learning

-It seems like science likes to pin down a rule that is essentially a function that maps a system state to a future system state.
+One might say that science likes to pin down a rule that is essentially a function that maps a system state to a future system state.

-This requires an
+This process requires:

+1. defining the state

-1. **observables** that allows estimation of that state (location in state space).
+2. establishing **observables** that allow estimation of that state

+3. building a model

+4. making a testable prediction with that model

+5. testing the prediction through experiment

+6. considering the complexity of the model (Occam's Razor)

-In biomedicine these observables are **IMAGES** and **tissue-system-O-GRAMS** (e.g. electrocardiogram, electromyogram, electroencephalogram)
+In biomedicine these observables are **imaging**, **scans** and **tissue-system-O-GRAMS** like ECG, EMG and EEG along with the machine that goes `print("PING!")`

-2.

-## Neural Sensorimotor Integration (NSI) Decoder
+## Neural Sensorimotor Integration (NSI) Decoding

-NSI decoder is artifical intelligence that estimates the internal network structure of biological-like neuromechanical networks based on motion capture and electromyographic (EMG) data.
+NSI decodings are algorithms that estimate the internal network structure of biological NMSC based on motion capture and electromyographic (EMG) data.

 The Central Nervous System (CNS) is viewed as a multi-task-driven,